Shopify/polaris/UNRELEASED.md

 ### Code quality

 - Migrated `ActionMenu.RollupAction`, `Autocomplete`, `Card`, `EmptySearchResult`, `Form`, `SkeletonPage` and `TopBar` to use hooks instead of withAppProvider ([#2065](https://github.com/Shopify/polaris-react/pull/2065))
+- Added `useUniqueId` hook that can be used to get a unique id that remains consistent between rerenders and updated components to use it where appropriate ([#2079](https://github.com/Shopify/polaris-react/pull/2079))

 ### Deprecations